rwblokzijl/Msc-thesis-EuroToken/thesis.md

 sender is known to the validator.
 At the point of transaction the receiver can then verify these details about the sender.
-The receiver could choose not to interact with wallets that have been created very recently, have a poor reputation, hasn't checked in with the validator for a long time, or that don't have their identity registered with the validator.
+The receiver could choose not to interact with wallets that have been created very recently, have a poor reputation, haven't checked in with the validator for a long time, or those that don't have their identity registered with the validator.

-Of course these solutions rely on the identity of the sender being known to the validator, something that may have negative implications on privacy.
-For this reason the identity itself could be registered with an identity provider that maintains all the personal information of the sender and only uses this in the event of detected cheating.
+Of course these solutions rely on the identity of the sender being known to the validator, something that may have negative implications for privacy.
+For this reason the identity itself could be registered with an identity provider that maintains all the personal information of the sender and only uses this in the event of cheating.
 The design of such a system and its integration with EuroToken has been left to future research.

 ## Scalability without centralisation